 1. Venetia Top Grade Cut 2 Carats

 Talk about stunning!
-This beautiful sterling silver ring has a whopping 2.5 carat pear-cut simulated diamond, surrounded by a halo of smaller simulated diamonds, with matching pave along the band.
+This beautiful sterling silver ring has a whopping 2.5-carat pear-cut simulated diamond, surrounded by a halo of smaller simulated diamonds, with the matching pave along the band.
 This teardrop ring has so much fire and sparkle in it, it’s hard to ignore!
 As a bonus, the genuine .925 sterling silver is coated with rhodium, protecting the silver from tarnish and everyday wear.
-This teardrop ring exudes elegance and style not unlike Katherine Heigl’s own engagement ring.
+This teardrop ring exudes elegance and style, not unlike Katherine Heigl’s own engagement ring.

 Even better, it’s less expensive than it looks, making it a perfect choice as a gift for yourself, or someone special.
 While this ring could be worn as an engagement ring, it’s also appropriate to wear as a statement ring for a night on the town.
 You wouldn’t need a lot of other jewelry while wearing this, as it’s impressive enough on its own.
 The best part?
 Care for this ring is very straightforward and simple: clean with soapy warm water and a soft brush, and dry with a soft cloth.
 That’s it – it’s super easy to keep it sparkly.
 This ring will let you become the envy of your friends, all while keeping your wallet happy!